 Negative ideas can wreak havoc on your life in incalculable ways.

-Most people don’t even realize that they are having negative thoughts.
-These are those thoughts, which are insidious and subtle and bring down your confidence levels without you even realizing what’s happening.
-Simply put, negative thinking can be defined as thinking that doesn’t benefit you in any manner – it doesn’t always have to have an instant impact on you and make an immediate difference.
+The majority of people are completely unaware that they are experiencing negative thoughts.
+These are the thoughts that sneak up on you and sap your confidence without you even realizing it.
+Simply put, negative thinking is thinking that does not serve you in any way - it does not always have to have an immediate effect on you or make a difference.

 Negative thinking has three basic characteristics that you can identify it by:

 • At the most basic level, it doesn’t help and sometimes even actively hinders your ability to achieve something you want.